A two day course designed to provide on-site leadership skills in construction health and safety.

 What You'll Get at the End of the Course

-- A Site Safety Card (Passport) that indicates your level of trianing and gives you access to site (valid for two years)
+- A Gold Site Safety Card/Passport (valid for two years)

 - 16 Licensed Building Practitioner points